 There are hundreds of different languages in our world.
 Which one is better?
 They are merely different forms of communication that benefit different societies and cultures.
 Languages are unique, and none are superior to another.
 When you can feel the same way for all people who are different from you, then you have truly evolved.

+To honor difference, we must be aware of our commonality.
+To feel the value of our uniqueness, we must also understand and experience our sameness.
+We have both qualities within us.
 Everyone felt the pain of being different in their childhood.
 It is a part of your spiritual journey.
 We are all made of the same Divine substance, Soul, and Spirit, but we express ourselves differently, to learn and grow.
 Even identical twins have different perceptions of their past.
 If everyone had a different history, then how do we relate to each other?
 The answer is found within our emotional natures.

+Our emotions unify our differences.
 Emotionally everyone has felt pain, loneliness, love, joy, and peace.
-Our emotions unify our differences.
 Because we know what it feels like to be hurt, we can easily relate to others’ pain.
 Emotion is the universal communication that unites us while still honoring our differences.
 Love is the greatest unifier of all -- a spiritual love that seeks to be understanding more than being understood is needed to allow difference.

 Spiritual Arrogance is Perhaps the Most Destructive Force in the World

-My God is better than your God.
-Thus I have the authority to kill you if dare to think differently than I do.
+"My God is better than your God.
+Thus I have the authority to kill you if dare to believe differently than me."
 This has been the source of every war between nations throughout history.
 Ironically, we all come from the Divine.

 Journal: Go deep inside yourself and explore the depth of your difference.
 Write about it.
 Start with your childhood and then work your way to the present.
 How do you feel different today?
 Have you been able to transform the feeling of being different into a positive and empowering experience?
 Explore your feelings from all levels physical, sexual, emotional, intellectual, and spiritual.

 To make a difference, we must embrace our uniqueness and heal the fear and pain of being different.
 All great leaders who have made an enormous impact in the world chose to support and value their difference.

-Recommended guided meditation: Into the Silence of Your Soul
+Guided Meditation: Into the Silence of Your Soul

 Did you find the information valuable and helpful?